spraakbanken/swell-project/Normalization_guidelines.md

    Här kommer arbetslösheten som en stor faktor till stress, lika viktigt som stressen på grund av arbetsbelastning. &nbsp; &larr; More idiomatic but requires too much change of the original text
  --->

- 2. As far as possible, do not change the meaning, pragmatics or style.
+ 2. Change the meaning as little as possible, and do not change pragmatics or style.

 &nbsp;&nbsp; &nbsp; &nbsp; Examples of style that we do not correct: